Sustainability

 The Brother Group regards important social issues such as climate change, resource depletion, environmental pollution, and ecosystem destruction as business risks.
 As such, the Brother Group Environmental Vision 2050 makes it clear that we will strive to resolve these issues on a long-term, ongoing basis.

 In FY2022, the Brother Group established a Sustainability Committee chaired by the president to promote sustainability and risk management, including climate change response, to identify and assess priority climate change risks and opportunities and provide appropriate response instructions.
-The Committee identifies and assesses climate change risks identified as materialities and provides appropriate instructions for countermeasures.
 The Environment & Climate Change Subcommittee, established under the Sustainability Committee, identifies key issues such as climate change, determines and implements appropriate countermeasures.
 In addition, the subcommittee sets ambitious targets for climate change response and monitors progress on a regular basis.

 TCFD Recommendations: Metrics and Targets

 Under the Brother Group Environmental Vision 2050, in the reduction of CO2 emissions, the Brother Group will aim to achieve carbon neutrality in all business operations and minimize CO2 emissions from the entire value chain by FY2050.
-In addition, the medium-term target for FY2030—which serves as a milestone—is set as achieving, by FY2030, 65% reduction in CO2 emissions from the Brother Group from the FY2015 level for Scopes 1 and 2, and 30% reduction from the FY2015 level for the stages of product procurement, use, and disposal (categories 1, 11, and 12 of Scope 3), which emit particularly significant amounts of CO2 in the value chain.
-This medium-term target for FY2030 regarding the reduction of CO2 emissions has been certified as "1.5°C target" by the "Science Based Targets initiative (SBTi)," an international initiative.
+In addition, we have set the medium-term target for FY2030, a milestone that is consistent with the Paris Agreement, a global framework for curbing climate change (global warming), to reduce by FY2030, CO2 emissions from the Brother Group (Scopes 1 and 2) by 65% from the FY2015 level and from each stage of the procurement, use, and disposal of products with particularly large emissions in the value chain (categories 1, 11, and 12 of Scope 3) by 28.5% from the FY2022 level.

-Furthermore, short-term targets for 2024 are set in CS B2024 and the Brother Group Environmental Action Plan 2024 as milestones toward achieving the medium-term target for FY2030.
+Furthermore, short-term targets for 2027 are set in CS B2027 and the Brother Group Environmental Action Plan 2027 as milestones toward achieving the medium-term target for FY2030.
 They are then broken down into targets for each fiscal year, and the progress and results are reported to the Environment & Climate Change Subcommittee and the Sustainability Committee.

 Reducing CO2 emissions [Scope 1,2]